Named Allele Matcher 101

 Calling combinations and partial alleles is intended for research use only.

-A combination allele is when a sample matches a combination of 2 or more defined alleles.
+A combination allele is when a sample matches a combination of 2 or more named alleles in the same single gene copy.
 For example, [*6 + *14] in the CYP2B6 [*6 + *14]/*13 diplotype output.

 A partial allele is when a sample matches all the (core) variants of a defined allele but also has additional variants.
 For example, CYP2C19 *2/[*17 + g.94781859G>A].
 In the case where a partial call occurs off the reference allele, only the positions are listed (e.g. *2/g.94781859G>A).

-The Named Allele Matcher will only look for variant combinations not catalogued by PharmVar or other nomenclature sites.
-It does not consider novel variants; it only considers variants included in existing allele definitions found in novel combinations.
+• will only look for combinations catalogued by PharmVar or other nomenclature sites.
+It does not consider novel variants (i.e. variants at undocumented positions); it only considers variants included in existing allele definitions found in novel combinations.

 Scoring